vitessio/vt/README.md

    This command summarizes the key analysis, providing insight into which tables and columns are used across queries, and how frequently they are involved in filters, groupings, and joins.
    [Here](https://github.com/vitessio/vt/blob/main/go/summarize/testdata/keys-summary.md) is an example summary report.

+## Transaction Analysis with vt transactions
+The `vt transactions` command is designed to analyze query logs and identify patterns of transactional queries.
+It processes the logs to find sequences of queries that form transactions and outputs a JSON report summarizing these patterns.
+Read more about how to use and how to read the output in the [vt transactions documentation](./go/transactions/README.md).

 ## Using `--backup-path` Flag